bendqh1/css/exception.md

 Pseudocode explanation:

 <pre>
-SELECT ANY ELEMENT WITH THE CLASS grid-full
+SELECT ANY ELEMENT WITH THE CLASS a
-IF IT **HAS** AT LEAST ONE CHILD ELEMENT WITH THE CLASS x THEN GIVE ANY SUCH CHILD ELEMENT THE FOLLOWING **EXCEPTIONAL** CSS DIRECTIVES
+IF IT **HAS** AT LEAST ONE CHILD ELEMENT WITH THE CLASS b THEN GIVE ANY SUCH CHILD ELEMENT THE FOLLOWING **EXCEPTIONAL** CSS DIRECTIVES
 </pre>